 Turkey is endowed with so many dishes with a variety that even the picky eaters will find something delicious to feast on.
 But it is no secret that Turkish people love their meat that is why if you walk through restaurants, the majority of them will be serving meat dishes and vegetables.

 Turks are big on breakfast.
-They agree with the saying of “your breakfast should be as one of the king, your lunch as that of a prince and dinner as that of a slave.
+They agree with the saying of “your breakfast should be as one of the kings, your lunch as that of a prince and dinner as that of a slave.